-All this should be watched by an alert Police Chief.
-There is no present need to shift staff from one detail to another, but notice: profitless crimes (vandalism) are down; profitable crimes (breaking/entering) are up.
-Creeping urbanization?
+Some of this should be watched by an alert Chief, though there is no present need to shift staff from one category to another.
+But there is an interesting social undercurrent: profitless crimes (vandalism) are down; profitable crimes (breaking/entering) are up.